 When is the best time to travel to Jordan

 #10 Given the hellish temperatures that can be reached at the height of summer, the best time to visit Jordan is in April, May, and October.
 During these months, the temperatures are already high and pleasant for outdoor activities, but they usually don’t reach 35, 40, and sometimes 45ºC, which you’ll get in July/August.

-#11 One of the must-see experiences in Jordan is staying in one of the many Bedouin camps in the deserts, especially in Wadi Rum.
+#11 One of Jordan’s adventurous bucket list ideas is staying in one of the many Bedouin camps in the deserts, especially in Wadi Rum.